aappddeevv/scalajs-reaction/docs/src/main/tut/docs/vdom.md

 The attributes in a list are automatically converted to a js.Object behind the scenes.
 Attributes that result in a js.undefined value are removed from the javascript object automatically.

-You should note that the list style use of attributes does not allow for type safety in terms of the attributes themselves.
-You could add an attribute that is not recognized by react.
-We'll add the non-native JS trait version of these vdom elements shortly.
+In its current form, the attributes are a list converted to a props, which is not really typesafe from the perspective the attributes or the props "set of attributes."
+To improve this we need to use non-native JS traits which I have not provided, then provide the functions to use the props as well as perhaps the list of attributes.
+The non-native JS trait versions of these vdom elements will be added shortly.